codeninja69/STM32F4DiscoveryBidirectionalHID/README.md

 stm32f4usb-(windows or linux).py test

+The response should be: Testing 1 2 3 . . .

 or

 stm32f4usb-(windows or linux).py led3

+The response should be: LED3(Orange) has been toggled!

 or

 stm32f4usb-(windows or linux).py led4

+The response should be: LED4(Green) has been toggled!

 or

 stm32f4usb-(windows or linux).py led5

+The response should be: LED5(Red) has been toggled!

 or

 stm32f4usb-(windows or linux).py led6

+The response should be: LED6(Blue) has been toggled!

 Enjoy!
 ======